-- The faculty board is responsible for the correct registration of the students' study results.
+- 1. The faculty board is responsible for the correct registration of the students' study results.
 After the assessment of an educational component has been registered, every student has the right to inspect the result for that component and also has a list of the results achieved at his or her disposal in VUweb. - 2.
 Enrolled students are eligible for academic student counselling.
-Academic student counselling is in any case provided by

-- the Student General Counselling Service;

-- student psychologists;

-- faculty academic advisors.
+Academic student counselling is in any case provided by - a. the Student General Counselling Service; - b. student psychologists; - c. faculty academic advisors.